dancingmadman2/pgp-service/README.md

 # PGP Service

 A simple and secure PGP encryption/decryption service built with React.
-This application allows users to encrypt and decrypt messages, generate public and private keys, and ensures that all cryptographic operations are performed on the client-side for enhanced security.
+This application allows users to encrypt and decrypt messages, generate public and private keys.

 ## Demo